Radiotopia: Mortified

+Normal Gossip

+Normal Gossip is a conversation podcast co-produced by Defector Media, hosted by Kelsey McKinney and produced by Alex Sujong Laughlin.
+Each episode explores an anonymized story of interpersonal drama alongside a celebrity guest.

 Oprahdemics: The Study of the Queen of Talk

-Each week, historians Kellie Carter Jackson and Leah Wright Rigueur dive deep into the cultural significance and contributions of…the Oprah Winfrey Show.
-These two long time friends talk about why Oprah matters to culture.
-They discuss diets, the LA Riots, Tyler Parry, Toni Morrison, The Oprah Book Club and more.
+Each week, historians and longtime friends Kellie Carter Jackson and Leah Wright Rigueur dive deep into the cultural significance and contributions of The Oprah Winfrey Show.
+Discussion topics have included diets, the 1992 Los Angeles riots, Tyler Perry, Toni Morrison, and Oprah's Book Club.

 Passenger List

-A plane has disappeared mid-flight between London and New York with 256 passengers on board in a serialized fiction podcast starring Kelly Marie Tran.
+A serialized fiction podcast starring Kelly Marie Tran in which a plane has disappeared mid-flight between London and New York with 256 passengers on board.
 Tran plays Kaitlin Le, a college student on a quest to discover the truth behind the missing aircraft.
 The first eight-episode season ran in the fall of 2019.
-The second season will launch May 10, 2021.
+A second season launched on May 10, 2021.

 Radio Diaries

 Radio Diaries Inc. is a production company started by Joe Richman in 1996.
-Richman and his staff give everyday people a tape recorder and asks them to record their daily lives, and they then edit the raw tape to create an episode-length story.
+Richman and his staff give everyday people a tape recorder and ask them to record their daily lives, which is then edited to create an episode-length story.
 Richman's pieces have appeared on NPR's All Things Considered, and This American Life, and on BBC Radio.
 In 2013, Richman started the Radio Diaries podcast, as a showcase for his pieces.
 The podcast later became one of the founding members of Radiotopia.

 Radiotopia Plus

 In 2018 Radiotopia created a short-form exclusive podcast for its financial supporters.
-Each episode of Radiotopia Plus poses a question that the each of the network's show hosts and producers answer.
+Each episode of Radiotopia Plus poses a question that each of the network's show hosts and producers answer.

 Radiotopia Presents

 In 2017 Radiotopia launched a podcast feed under the name Showcase after putting out an open call for new podcast proposals.
-Out of over 1,500 entries four were chosen to run as limited series with weekly episodes all sharing Athena same podcast feed.
+From over 1,500 entries, four were chosen to run as limited series with weekly episodes all sharing the same podcast feed.
 After a successful run, four more limited series were chosen in 2018.
 In 2020 the feed was renamed Radiotopia Presents.

 The series broadcast so far have been: